-While Bitcoin has made tremendous gains in 2016, its future rally is uncertain.
+While Bitcoin has made tremendous gains in 2016 and a lot of cryptocurrency brokers started offering their services, its future rally is uncertain.
 Demand for the currency could turn tepid if Trump softens his signature campaign proposals such as mass deportation of illegal immigrants and constructing of a wall along the U.S.-Mexico border to stem more illegal immigrant inflow.

 Bitcoin could also see reduced demand after the radical currency policies in India and Venezuela run their full course.

 However, Bitcoin could rally further if Trump fails to get Congress to approval for an expanded infrastructure package.
 Such a development would weigh on the dollar and turn investors to Bitcoin and other safe-haven